dprojects/Woodworking/Docs/README.md

 ### Pocket holes - invisible connections

 Personally I do not use this type of connections because I am not convinced to it, and also I do not have such jig.
 But I know that many woodworkers use pocket invisible connections and they love it.
 They use it especially for real wood and than put dowels inside the holes so the screws are not visible at all.

-The woodworking workbench not support this type of connections directly but you can do it manually, with some tricks.
-Let me know if you want this type of connections to be improved.
-And here is the manually way, not simple but possible:
+##### Drill pocket holes - manually

 * <img align="left" width="48" height="48" src="https://raw.githubusercontent.com/dprojects/Woodworking/master/Icons/magicDowels.png"> First apply dowels to the surface you want to drill.
 This is a little trick because I use dowels not tool for holes.
 Any `Cylinder`, dowel can be drill bit for hole, but [magicDowels](#magicdowels) allows to apply the dowls for further processing.
 If you use [magicDriller](#magicdriller) you need to keep the tool open or the drill bits will be removed.
 For the dowels, you have to adjust offset from the edge, size of the dowel and also dowels per side.
 You can do it at custom settings: